dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/02-Design/OU-Designs/03-Design-Organizational-Unit-Structure.md

 ### File-Srvs

-Note: for this project I only have 2 OUs for the Server-OU in the diagram
+Note: for this project I only have 2 OUs in the Server-OU in the diagram above.
+Just know that an organization might have multple servers for different purposes

+Separating server roles allows different **Group Policies** to be applied.

+---

+# Disabled OU

+The **Disabled-OU** will be used to store inactive objects.

+Instead of deleting users or computers immediately, they are moved here.